 This December, we invite you to discover 12 different projects that WAVS welding students work on during their training.

-Every few days, we’ll unveil a new welding project and the story behind it.
 These projects are commissioned by people in the local community.
 Clients pay the school’s welding department to build desks for primary schools, install windows and doors on homes and businesses, and weld together steel trusses to support the roofs of local schools and churches.

 TO VIEW THE PROJECTS: Click on the image below to see the next project, or use the arrows to cycle through the images.
 If you are viewing this page on your phone, we recommend rotating your phone horizontally.